 What is a learning management system?

-It provides a one-stop-shop for educational content, offering learning options including videos, programs, courses, quizzes, and guides.
-Furthermore, the content can be live or recorded so individuals in different locations, time zones, and companies can easily access it.
+It provides a one-stop shop for educational content, offering learning options including videos, programs, courses, quizzes, and guides.
+The content can be live or recorded so individuals in different locations, time zones, and companies can easily access it.
 Companies use LMSs to:

 - Create informational content